#Women4STEM: Some Notable Women Researchers and Their Achievements

 Ada E. Yonath mapped the structure of the ribosome for which she was awarded the 2009 Nobel Prize in Chemistry.
 Her work has important applications, especially in the production of antibiotics.

 Gerty Theresa Cori discovered the way glycogen breaks down into lactic acid in the muscles and is then resynthesized and stored in the liver as a source of energy.
 This process is now called the Cori cycle.

 Women Breaking Ground in Physics and Math

-The contributions of women are not only limited to the fields of medicine and biology.
-Growing up, we learn about Albert Einstein and Thomas Edison, but rarely do we hear about Mileva Marić Einstein, the woman whose work made Albert famous, or Dr. Grace Murray Hopper, who invented the programming language COBOL.
+The contributions of women are not limited to the fields of medicine and biology.
+Growing up, we learn about Albert Einstein and Thomas Edison, but rarely do we hear about Mileva Marić Einstein, the woman whose work made Einstein famous, or Dr. Grace Murray Hopper, who invented the programming language COBOL.